Mixed finite elements for Kirchhoff-Love plate bending: Introduction

-In this paper, we present simple shape functions of lowest degree on parallelograms.
-They are easy to implement and provide $\HdDiv{\Omega}$-conformity without requiring any additional non-physical regularity, contrary to other known approaches for triangles, see \cite{ChenH_FED,HuMZ_21_FMF}.
-Our analysis employs techniques and tools that we have learned from our studies \cite{FuehrerHN_19_UFK,FuehrerH_19_FDD} of the discontinuous Petrov--Galerkin (DPG) method in the context of plate bending.
+Our analysis employs techniques and tools that we have learned from our studies \cite{KLove1,KLove2} of the discontinuous Petrov--Galerkin (DPG) method in the context of plate bending.
 Whereas the DPG framework may seem to be very specialized and irrelevant for the analysis of classical Galerkin approaches including mixed schemes, we here illustrate that this view is not correct.
 The most common DPG setting is based on ultraweak formulations.
 Their analysis requires a specific formulation of trace operators and the discretization of their images, the resulting trace spaces.
 On the domain level, these traces give rise to precise conditions of conformity, e.g., across interfaces.
 For canonical spaces this is well known.
-For example, $H^1(\Omega)$-conformity requires continuity in the sense of $H^{1/2}$-traces and $\Hdiv{\Omega}$-conformity means the $H^{-1/2}$-continuity of normal components.
-There are spaces where such an approach to conformity is much more intricate, for instance $\HdDiv{\Omega}$ introduced before.
+For example, $H^1(\Omega)$-conformity requires continuity in the sense of $H^{1/2}$-traces and $\Hdivset{\Omega}$-conformity means the $H^{-1/2}$-continuity of normal components.
+There are spaces where such an approach to conformity is much more intricate, for instance $\HdivDivset{\Omega}$ introduced before.
 We stress the fact that there is a key difference between the conformity in the full space and the conformity of piecewise polynomial (or otherwise) approximations.
 In the latter case, trace operators have to be localized.
 Considering that trace spaces are typically of fractional order, this is a serious challenge.
 To circumvent this problem one usually requires more regularity.
-For instance, normal traces of $\Hdiv{\Omega}$ are considered in $L_2$ rather than $H^{-1/2}$.
+For instance, normal traces of $\Hdivset{\Omega}$ are considered in $L_2$ rather than $H^{-1/2}$.
 The key point is to increase the regularity as little as possible in order not to exclude relevant cases of low regularity.
-In this paper, we present and analyze a conforming piecewise polynomial approximation of bending moments $\MM$ which only requires a slightly increased regularity $\MM\in\HdDiv{\Omega,\cE}$.
-Here, $\HdDiv{\Omega,\cE}\subset \HdDiv{\Omega}$ is a dense subspace (introduced in \S\ref{sec_approx}) and therefore, our construction is applicable without any additional regularity requirement.
-We use piecewise polynomial tensors on parallelogram meshes.
-On arbitrary polygonal domains, general quadrilaterals or triangles are needed as well.
-The construction of corresponding shape functions on such elements is an open problem.
-Though, for shape functions assuming continuity of bending moments we refer to \cite{ChenH_FED,ChenH_22_FED}.
-Approximations of tensors $\MM\in\HDiv{\Omega}\cap\HdDiv{\Omega}$ are studied in \cite{HuMZ_21_FMF}.
-These contributions do not apply to singular cases like plates with non-convex corners we are aiming at, and require more degrees of freedom than necessary for the actual inherent conformity.
+In this paper, we present and analyze a conforming piecewise polynomial approximation of bending moments $\bM$ which only requires a slightly increased regularity $\bM\in\HdivDivset{\Omega,\mathcal{E}}$.
+Here, $\HdivDivset{\Omega,\mathcal{E}}\subset \HdivDivset{\Omega}$ is a dense subspace (introduced in \S\ref{sec:notations}) and therefore, our construction is applicable without any additional regularity requirement.